Moving In Together? 15 Relationship-Saving Tips From the Experts

 “Continue seeing your friends, going out on your own, having your own life and hobbies,” says Nebhnani.

 In some scenarios, you might even be tempted to label yourself as lazy.
-In either case, reevaluating your language is a productive way for you both to feel heard.
+In either case, reevaluating your language is a productive way for both of you to feel heard.

 “Resist the urge to say, ‘You didn’t put the fresh roll of toilet paper on the thingy.
 You’re so lazy!’
 Instead, ask what therapists call a constraint question: ‘What keeps you from putting the fresh roll of toilet paper on the thingy?’” writes Solomon.
 “This question positions you and your partner on the same side of the issue.
 You are inviting your partner to explore with you the blocks to what you perceive as a simple behavior.”

-Dividing household chores is one way to keep resentment at bay.
+Dividing household chores is one way to keep resentment at bay after moving in together.

 Do relationships change when you move in together?
-They often do, because you can no longer always be on your best behavior.
+They often do, because you can no longer hide the quirks and habits that don’t show when you’re on your best behavior.
 Also, being together more often means more opportunities for disagreements.

 A lot of people approach moving in together, getting married, and having kids with a highly romanticized viewpoint.
-This is a dangerous way to approach cohabitation because you’ll get frustrated when things don’t go as planned.
+This is a risky way to think about cohabitation because you’ll get frustrated when things don’t go as planned.

 “I want couples to anticipate and expect that real life is far messier and bumpier than the idealized view,” says Solomon.
 “There’s an element of sharing domestic life that is just a grind because there are so many points of possible friction.
 My way vs. your way, my definition of normal vs. yours, my needs vs. your needs.
 There are just so many more opportunities for conflict.”